hardi-umar/hardi-umar/README.md

 - Mapping real systems to CMMC and NIST
 - Log analysis, detection logic, and adversarial testing

-Developing detection methods to identify and track adversarial behavior in AI systems.
+Developing detection methods to identify and track adversarial behavior in AI systems, with a focus on prompt injection and misuse patterns.

 Interested in practical cybersecurity solutions across cloud and emerging systems.